WindowsAzure-TrainingKit/HOL-UnderstandingVMImagingWithCapture/HOL.md

 1. Leave the **Virtual Machine options** with the default value and complete the operation.

-1. Once the Virtual Machine is provisioned, click **Connect** at the bottom of the screen.
-When prompted login with _Administrator_ credentials.

 <a name="Ex3Task2" />
 #### Task 2: Create an Endpoint to Allow Traffic to the Virtual Machine ####